abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ### Interpretations of logic

-We now have an idea about how do some of the main logical constructs (axioms, rules of inference) work.
-But in order to prove that they indeed work, and to understand *what they are*, we need to do so through a specific *interpretation* of those constructs.
+We now have an idea about how propositions, logical operators work.
+But we haven't actually *said what they are* (and in order to prove that they indeed work, we need to know what they are).

-We will look into two interpretations --- one very old and the other, relatively recent.
+We haven't said this, because there are different definitions of what propositions and operators are, constituting different *interpretations* of logic.
+Now, we will look into two interpretations --- one very old and the other, relatively recent.
 This would be a slight detour from our usual subject matter of points and arrows, but I assure you that it would be worth it.
 So let's start.

 ## Classical logic.
 The truth-functional interpretation